10-Step by step guide to Lateral-torsional buckling.

 Lateral-Torsional Buckling For Beams.

-A new subject, which is about the Lateral-torsional buckling of beams, a torsion will occur for a beam accompanied by a lateral movement; refer to the definition from Schaum’s book, Structural Steel Design.
+A new subject: Lateral-torsional buckling of beams.
+Torsion will occur in a beam accompanied by lateral movement; refer to the definition in Schaum’s book, Structural Steel Design.
 Topics included in the content

 Introduction to lateral-torsional buckling for steel beams.

-We talked earlier about lateral buckling for both the flange and the web of a beam and that lateral buckling depends on lambda coefficients.
-Lambda value ฮป is affected by the width and thickness of the flange, the height of the web, and the thickness of the web; this is a new subject.
+We talked earlier about lateral buckling for both the flange and the web of a beam, and that lateral buckling depends on the lambda coefficients.
+Lambda value λ is affected by the width and thickness of the flange, the height of the web, and the thickness of the web; this is a new subject.

-Suppose we have a beam that is braced at the two ends.
-Due to the load, the bending moment will create horizontal movement and rotation, as you can see.
+Suppose we have a beam braced at both ends.
+Due to the load, bending moments will cause horizontal movement and rotation, as shown.

 Point A and Point B are equally stressed.
 Imperfection in the beam and accidental eccentricity in loading results in different stresses at A and B, furthermore, residual stresses as discussed in Chapter 6 contribute to unequal stresses across the flange width at any distance from the neutral axis.

-Due to residual stresses from the variation between cooling and heating during the fabrication process, the compression flange moves, accompanied by resistance from the tension bottom flange, which is why we have a rotation.
+Due to residual stresses from the variation in cooling and heating during the fabrication process, the compression flange moves, causing resistance from the tension bottom flange, which is why we have rotation.

-Another definition from Schaum’s book, I quote, as the name implies, is lateral-torsional buckling, which is the overall instability condition of a beam involving the simultaneous twisting of the member and lateral buckling of the compression flange.
+Another definition from Schaum’s book, I quote, is that, as the name implies, lateral-torsional buckling is the overall instability condition of a beam involving the simultaneous twisting of the member and lateral buckling of the compression flange.

 To prevent Lateral-torsional buckling, a beam must be braced at certain intervals against either the cross-section’s twisting or the compression flange’s lateral displacement.